 Beef rendang, coconut rice, and the rice cooker that decided to stop working

 It seems to be a once-a-year activity now: I decided to defrost the beef chuck I picked up at Costco a few months ago to make a batch of rendang using the Sambal Lady’s rendang spice packet (in partnership with Burlap and Barrel, who I have grown to love and admire).
 Last year, I made the rendang with a leg of lamb I cut up.
 In 2022, I made it with beef chuck I purchased on sale at Whole Foods.
-Just like the previous two years, while the process was simplified greatly given I didn’t have to source all the different spices given I had Auria’s spice blend packet, it was still a labor of love given that it takes low and slow cooking and stirring over the course of four hours.
+Just like the previous two years, while the process was simplified greatly given I didn’t have to source all the different spices with Auria’s spice blend packet, it was still a labor of love since it takes low and slow cooking and stirring over the course of four hours.
 Prior to having a fully remote job, this would have been unthinkable as a weeknight meal unless I did it on the Sunday before Monday dinner.
 But I was able to adjust the heat and stir the beef mixture between meetings and work tasks yesterday, and the beef rendang came out beautifully.

 I planned to serve the rendang with coconut rice (infused with some cardamom pods) made in our rice cooker, but I was sad to see that after 14 years of operation, the rice cooker decided to stop working.
 I had to salvage the partially boiled rice by dumping it all into a sauce pan and finishing it over the stove.
 RIP rice cooker, and hello to your updated replacement (the same brand) coming in a couple days!